Talking about transport in Italian

 Non mi piace prendere l’aereo.

-I do not like taking the plane.
+I do not like taking planes.

 Prendiamo un taxi, no?